oliviahealth/ichild/server/README.txt

 Language Model: a deep learning model that models the probabilistic distribution of a language.
 Examples include BERT, GPT, LLaMA
 Client: web browser
-Server: Flask application (will run on server instance hosted by TEES/TCAT) NoSQL MongoDB: database that stores all documents in the corpus Github Repository
+Server: Flask application (will run on server instance hosted by TEES/TCAT) Github Repository
 Deployment
 	In order to host this application locally or on a server, the proper environment must first be set up.
 This can be accomplished by using pip installs (currently using Python v.3.9) after creating a python virtual environment (venv).